 Featured Image for the blog: AI in the Contact Center: Start with your Agent Experience

-All new innovations—whether they’re for individual or business consumption—go through a natural adoption lifecycle.
+All innovations—whether they’re for individual or business consumption—go through a natural adoption lifecycle.
 Innovators and early adopters dive headfirst into the new technology while the majority and laggards sit by the side to see how things shake out.

 This has proven time and again in the contact center space—in the last two decades with the move to the cloud and today with the adoption of artificial intelligence.
-So it’s unsurprising that DMG Consulting recently found that while 28% of contact centers adopted AI in 2023 and 37.1% plan to in 2024, 25.9% still have no plans to do so.

 Nonetheless, many contact centers have laid the foundation for adopting AI-powered technologies and are ready to dip their toes into the AI pool, but find themselves asking, “Where do I start?”

-I had the privilege of hosting a recent fireside chat with Sheila McGee-Smith, President and Principal Analyst of McGee-Smith Analytics, and Sharpen’s CEO Charlie Newark-French where they discussed how contact centers can prepare their CX for the AI future.
+I had the privilege of hosting a recent fireside chat with Sheila McGee-Smith, President and Principal Analyst of McGee-Smith Analytics, and Sharpen’s CEO, Charlie Newark-French, where they discussed how contact centers can prepare their CX for the AI future.

 Both agreed on one point: You should start by incorporating usable AI into your agent experience (AX).